matweds/CellTypeClassification/README.md

-# KEX VT21
+## Automatic classification of mouse cell types from digitally reconstructed images
-Automatic classification of mouse cell types from digitally reconstructed images
+Code used for the study "A comparative study on machine learning models for automatic classification on cell types from digitally reconstructed images"
 ### Code
 #### data_collection.py
 Collects the data from neuromorpho.org's api